alexfernandez/loadtest/README.md

     $ loadtest [-n requests] [-c concurrency] [URL]

-The URL can be "http://" or "ws://" for websockets.
-(Note: websockets are not  working at the moment, patches welcome.)
+The URL can be "http://" or "https://".
 Set the max number of requests with -n, and the desired level of concurrency with the -c parameter.

 Single-dash parameters (e.g. -n) are designed to be compatible with Apache's ab. http://httpd.apache.org/docs/2.2/programs/ab.html